 But going from store to store on Cyber Monday is as quick and easy as opening a new browser tab — which makes it simple to buy from whatever retailer you want.

 Though some deals last throughout the massive Thanksgiving/Black Friday/Cyber Monday extravaganza, sales are different every day.
-Cyber Monday is typically the best time to buy speakers, toys, and beauty products, while Black Friday is better for TVs, tech, and travel.
+Cyber Monday is typically the best time to buy speakers, toys, and laptops, while Black Friday is better for TVs, Android phones, and beauty items.

 If you shop in the right product categories, you can get the best deals on each day.

-Readers, do you prefer to shop on Black Friday or Cyber Monday?
+Readers, do you think Cyber Monday is better than Black Friday, or that it's the other way around?
 Share your thoughts in the comments below.